Beamanator/RIPS-Duplicate-Merger-CExt/README.md

 - Contacts
 - Files

 Any field selected (with a green background) will be added to the merged client in the end.
 Rows with a green cell in the far left indicate that some data has been selected for that field.
-If the row does not have selected data, the far left cell will be yellow, indicating the user has probably missed something.
+If the row does not have selected data, the far left cell will be yellow, indicating no data from this row will be saved.
+It is recommended to select at least one item per row to make sure no data is missed!

 Once you're ready to merge, move on to the next step.

-    Note: Some actions will not be able to be merged to new clients.
+>Note: Some actions will not be able to be merged to new clients.
 These are actions related to service closed / reopened, such as: "Service closed" [6] and "Service was closed - reopened at the later date" [333].
 These actions are not be mergable so *if a Service is closed, and you want to merge it AND keep it closed*, you have to manually close that service after the auto merger creates it.

 ## Click Merge
 Click the "Merge" button at the bottom of the page!